 The material that is the Special Collections room puts me in front of my own forgetfulness, an ambiguity that confronts the unpronounceable and the pronounceable.
 Thus, the universe of books once burned, hidden or buried, documents that enact prohibitions, can illuminate what was once silenced.
 An act of denying reality and history becomes a link that illuminates the events of the past.

-At Cineforum│Lataff, Latin American films and documentaries are screened followed by open discussions managed by film directors, producers, actors, and/or Latin American Film Festival, lataff 2018 staff.
+At Cineforum│Lataff, Latin American films and documentaries are screened followed often by open discussions managed by film directors, producers, actors, and/or Latin American Film Festival, Lataff, staff.
 It’s a great opportunity to get to know the Latin American culture, language and the art of film making from such an important worldwide film community members.